 The functionality of the DoS Protection Service will not change, your application will still follow the rules that you have in place.

 App Engine Premier Accounts were introduced in October 2011, and were the first paid support offering for App Engine.
 Everything provided by Premier Accounts has been folded into Google Cloud Platform's current support offerings, with the exception of a feature called Domain Accounts.

-Domain Accounts enabled App Engine administrators to view all the App Engine projects on their Google Apps domain.
+Domain Accounts enabled App Engine administrators to view all the App Engine projects on their G Suite domain.
 Today, this feature has limited value and low usage because it only applies to App Engine, and the majority of our customers use multiple Google Cloud Platform (GCP) services.
 These Domain Accounts are being deprecated, and access will no longer be available to these pages in the Admin Console.
-No action is required, as all applications will continue to be billed as they are today, and serving will not be interupted.
+No action is required, as all applications will continue to be billed as they are today, and serving will not be interrupted.

 Once the Domain Account functionality is deprecated, the workflow to enable billing becomes consistent with how project billing is handled for all GCP projects.
 The main difference is that billing can only be enabled by someone who is both a billing admin on the target billing account and a project owner.
 Full documentation on managing billing accounts, billing administrators, and project billing is available.